open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 - **Set different hyper-parameter multipliers for specific parameters.**

-  MMClassification can use `custom_keys` to specify different parameters to use different learning rates or weight decay.
+  MMClassification can use `custom_keys` in `paramwise_cfg` to specify different parameters to use different learning rates or weight decay.

   For example, to set all learning rates and weight decays of `backbone.layer0` to 0, the rest of `backbone` remains the same as optimizer and the learning rate of `head` to 0.001, use the configs below.